 Celestron is a well-known telescope brand and if you happen to have one you’ll want to keep it at its best.
 To maintain its performance, you may need to collimate it.
-Here’s a step by step on how to know if it needs collimating and just how to fix it if it does.
+Here’s a step by step on how to collimate a Celestron telescope starting with how to know whether it needs collimating.

 Collimation is basically the alignment of the optics.
 It is important if you want to get clear focus and the best performance from your telescope.

 It is a catadioptric telescope with a system of mirrors and lens.

 On these telescope types, you’ll find three screws for adjustments on the outside of the secondary mirror.
 You’ll find these in the middle of the collector plate.

 You can get a set of Bob’s Knobs, which replace these screws and make the task easier.

 Otherwise, to adjust the screws, you may need to carefully use an Allen key or Phillips head screwdriver.

 Here are instructions, broken down into easy steps with some tips included to make the collimation easier.

 Choose a celestial body that is at least 2nd magnitude in brightness and reasonably low in the sky, say 45º above the horizon.